 ra2 studio - Fotolia

-In the rapidly changing world of technology it's hard to make predictions.
-Here's a prediction that's likely to come true: Machine learning is poised to transform businesses, industries, and yes, the entire economy.
+In the rapidly changing world of technology, it's hard to make predictions.
+Here's a prediction that's likely to come true: Machine learning is poised to transform businesses, industries and, yes, the entire economy.

-As companies discover that the use of machine learning can help them make more informed business decisions, a report from McKinsey Global Institute (MGI), the business and economics research arm of McKinsey & Company, reveals that adoption of the technology is still in its infancy.
+As companies discover that the use of machine learning can help them make more informed business decisions, a report from McKinsey Global Institute (MGI), the business and economics research arm of McKinsey & Company, revealed that adoption of the technology is still in its infancy.

-The report, "Artificial intelligence: The next digital frontier," found only 20% of respondents said they currently use any AI-related technology at a level or scale that could be considered a significant part of their business.
+The report, "Artificial Intelligence: The Next Digital Frontier?" found only 20% of respondents said they currently use any AI-related technology at a level or scale that could be considered a significant part of their business.
 The report is based on a survey of 3,000 AI-aware C-level executives in 10 countries and 14 sectors.

 Nevertheless, investments in the technology are an indication of things to come.